-With a background in science, technology and business, and degrees in earth sciences and psychology, I take an interdisciplinary approach in both my art practice and my academic research.
+With a background in science, technology and business, and degrees in biological and earth sciences and psychology, I take an interdisciplinary approach in both my art practice and my academic research.
 My research interests surround ideas and questions about animals in art and the impacts of industrialized animal agriculture on the biosphere.

 In the last year I studied the field of ecocriticism and eco art.
 I believe this combination is a perfect fit for me and will allow me to reconnect with my earlier studies in ecology.
 I am therefore extendingmy practice to take a broader ecocrtical look at factors affecting Earth in the Anthropocene.
 I am currently working on “Life in the Quadrat,” a project in which I am reconnecting my art practice to ecological sciences.

 Beth Shepherd, BSc, BA (Hons Psych), MA (Art Historym pending)

 Contacts and Links: